 Securities (holdings) are classified by the extent of their exposure to the fossil fuel industry.
 Please refer to the “companies” page of Super Switch for a list of companies and how they are classified.

-Alternatively, Australian companies captured in Super Switch can be viewed in this document: ASX300 Classification Jun-16.
-International companies captured by Super Switch can be viewed in this document: MSCI World ex AU Classification Dec15.
+Alternatively, Australian companies captured in Super Switch can be viewed in this document: ASX-300-Fossil-Fuel-Exposure-31-Dec-17.
+International companies can be viewed in this document: MSCI-World-Fossil-Fuel-Exposure-31-Dec-17.

 If a fund does not disclose any holdings data, they will be listed as 100% unknown.
 We encourage members to contact these funds to request disclosure.